daynamic/Reader-App/README.md

 - on click of save button book is added to logged in user in Firestore database.

+### Update Screen
+- From our home screen now we can select a book from Reading List.
+- When enetered in update screen we can update the status of book to Start reading or mark as completed.
+- Additonally we can enter our thoughts about the book and give them start rating accordingly.
+- Depending upon we can update the status or delete the book from our library.
+- If user clicked on delete an alert dialog will be shown to user to rethink.
+- Under the hood we are updating the data base of FirebaseFirestore and making changes to it.

 ### Screenprints

 Splashscreen:-                                Sign In Screen :-                            Sign Up screen :-